MojosBeans100/un-petit-jeu-francais/README.md

 ## Website owner goals

-The website owner's goals are to present a modern, sophisticated and stylish fitness center to gym-goers looking for a different experience to the chain gyms which have a cheaper vibe, and to draw in clientale to subcribe to the gym membership.
+The website owner's goals are to present quick, fun, dynamic French test for users to practice their vocabulary and receive feedback on their level in French.
+There is enough game content for the quiz to not be repetitive.
+It is designed to be easily accessible, requiring no sign-up, form or email input to play.

 ## User goals

 ### New user goals:

+* to determine if they can remember any French they learned in school
-* to discover what facilities the fitness center offers
+* to discover what their level in French is
-* to sign up to a membership
-* to find out information about location and how to contact the fitness center
+* to have fun while improving their language skills

 ### Returning user goals

+* to determine if their level in French has improved since last time
+* to determine if they can beat their previous score
-* to sign up to gym classes
+* to continue to practice their language skills
-* to get in contact about their membership or other queries related to the gym

 ## User stories